yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 ## Objective - stakes

 To identify words and maps that can support the identification of "densification potential", discussions on densification.
 To integrate in the analysis the different benefits brought by vacant plots to biodiversity.
+To get inspiration from other cities, for example their strategies to develop elevation

 ## Development